 Communication and Consultant Management

 Within a project delivery timeline, there are a lot of different consultants that need to be involved as providers of information.
 In a simplistic example, a creative agency designer doesn’t necessarily need to talk to landscape consultants to obtain and confirm landscape plans and, similarly, a 3D artist won’t be talking to copywriters.
 But if one agency is trying to manage everything – then there is a much greater likelihood of communication going awry and external consultants not being adequately engaged in the delivery process.

 Finally, along the lines of product alignment, when effective communication is set up between two independent agencies – and as 3D visuals are being produced – “clay” or white-card early stage images and lighting tests can be exchanged to help designers with brochures or website image placements and to avoid changes to grid structures down the track as images are refined.

 Case Study – Delivering Visuals for 4 Apartment Projects Simultaneously

-In May 2016 Eagle Vision was engaged to deliver 17 3D visuals and floorplans/floorplates graphics across 4 medium density apartment developments for a prodigious Melbourne apartment developer, Steller.
+In May 2016 Eagle Vision, was engaged to deliver 17 3D visuals and floorplans/floorplates graphics across 4 medium density apartment developments for a then prominent Melbourne residential developer, Steller.
 The projects had a simultaneous launch date of 5th of August and they varied from a luxury 3 storey apartment project in Elwood through to an inner urban 8 storey project in Richmond.